Tanasiv/Python/README.md

 # Python
-Homework from GoIt courses with Python
+Homework from GoIt courses in Python